 Reality is a constantly shifting, multidimensional thing/event.
 You can't cope with Reality with a list of rules.
 You need inner strength, flexibility and balance.
 Healthy boundaries are strong, flexible and balanced, allowing for the nuances of different situations and relationships.
 The more you practice, the better you will get.

 The balancing act never ends, so you might as well enjoy it!
-If you lose balance and drop the ball, forgive yourself immediately, and pick it up again.
+If you lose your balance and drop the ball, forgive yourself immediately, and pick it up again.
 It's okay if other people don't understand you.
 Be your own best friend, and practice self-compassion.
 Here's a video on how diet affects your ability to stand up for yourself.